PavelAgurov/GptSearchAndSummary/docs/main.md

 - [x] to save meta-information into db
 - [x] split by Document set
 - [x] delete existed index
+- [x] allow to use formatted plain text for indexing

 ### 4. Backlog: Topics